 Follow the steps below to start your cluster partnership.
 Click on the purple hyperlinks below each step to view the resources you need for that step.
 Click here for a summary of all of the resources you’ll need.

 Step 2: Recruit your cluster

 The links below can help you with finding your international partner school(s).
 Get in touch with us or your local advisor if you need any help with this – or with finding other Scottish/rest of the UK schools.

 Step 3: Complete your individual whole-school self-evaluations

-Every UK-based school in your cluster should complete this.
-Your international partner schools don’t have to complete this, but they’re very welcome to do so if they wish.
+Every UK-based school in your cluster should do this to find out their strengths and development needs when it comes to Learning for Sustainability and partnership working.
+Your international partner schools don’t have to do this, but they’re very welcome to do so if they wish.